Nice to meet you.

 3. Oracle Audit Vault and Database Firewall

 The Oracle Audit and Database Firewall provides database protection for both Oracle and non-Oracle databases.
-The system is built to detect and block threats as they become known, along with improving compliance reporting and consolidating audit data from the databases it manages.
+The system is built to detect and block threats as they become known, improve compliance reporting, and consolidate audit data from the databases it manages.

 What users like best: